-Following the Liberal Arts Path
+Learning the Liberal Arts Tradition

 Ok.
 When I asked what education book I should read next, the overwhelming response was The Liberal Arts Tradition, and you all did not steer me wrong.
 Between Consider This,